eaneto/ssache/README.md

 ### DECR

-Decrements the value stored in a [key], initializes with zero if the key doesn't exist.
+Decrements the value stored in a key, initializes with zero if the key doesn't exist.
 Returns the incremented value.

 DECR [key]